menaaziz27/menaaziz27/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; figuring out some technologies.
+- 🤔 &nbsp; Self learner and a huge fan of technologies.
 - 🎓 &nbsp; Studying Computer Science and Web Development.
-- 🌱 &nbsp; Learning more about Backend , Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Flutter and JavaScript.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- ✍️ &nbsp; Caring of typing a clean and reusable code.

 <h3> 🛠 &nbsp;Tech Stack</h3>